shoaibazadc/TryHackMe-Progress/rooms/01-junior-security-analyst-intro/writeup.md

 # Junior Security Analyst Intro

+## About This Room

+> *Play through a day in the life of a Security Analyst and experience their everyday duties.*

 ## Overview

 This room simulated one of the day-to-day responsibilities of a Tier 1 SOC Analyst.
 The scenario involved monitoring a SIEM dashboard, identifying suspicious alerts, performing OSINT on malicious IPs and escalating alerts to a senior analyst.